 TP's Pedagogy Milestone Certificate Programmes offer lecturers further professional development pathways beyond the foundational CTLPE and ACE programmes.

-The Learning Academy aims to nurture a culture of research at TP, by supporting staff in educational research and by discussing contemporary issues in higher education.
-It is hoped that staff’s capabilitiesy in educational research would be enhanced by promoting sound educational research methodology and practices.
+The Learning Academy aims to nurture a culture of research at TP by supporting staff in educational research and discussing contemporary higher education issues.
+We enhanced the staff’s academic research capabilities by promoting sound educational research methodology and practices.

-Learning Academy also helps to provide information on educational research developments, as well as promotes effective use of research evidence to inform curriculum and learning-teaching practices.
-Staff are also encouraged to undertake educational research through formal staff development programmes or projects.
+We also help to provide information on educational research developments and promote effective use of research evidence to inform curriculum and learning-teaching practices.
+Staff are encouraged to undertake educational research through formal staff development programmes or projects.

-In terms of funded educational research, three TP projects have been successful in their application for the Ministry of Education’s Tertiary Education Fund (TRF).
+In terms of funded educational research, three TP projects have successfully applied for the Ministry of Education’s Tertiary Education Fund (TRF).
 The fund aims to empower educators to improve teaching and learning practices based on research and data.
 The funded research projects are:

 - Student self-assessment: An empirically grounded framework and its impact on self-regulation (School of Applied Science)

 - Gamification of e-learning to enhance student engagement in e-learning modules (School of Informatics & IT).

 - Integrated laboratory and tutorial: Spatial and temporal convergence of tutorial concepts in laboratory activities and the effect on Chemistry competencies and lesson experiences (School of Applied Science)